 If you simply want to make a color paler add various amounts of a white.
 Original will give the color a softer yet fresh look, Old White will give the color a more aged feel, and Pure will make the color more modern.
 You can easily find what ratio you need by experimenting — use your fingers to dab and mix colors, or a teaspoon to make small amounts.
 For example, a dollop of Provence and two dollops of Old White gives you a ratio of 1 to 2, making a lovely, slightly aged turquoise like the color found on old faded French shutters.
 You can then use that ratio to help you mix larger quantities of paint for your project.

 If you’re not sure which color you’d like to use, paint an area on the bottom or the back of your piece to test your choice.
 You can also try applying one or more Chalk Paint® Waxes on top to see if you like the effect.
-If you are painting a wall or floor, first paint a smaller area to get a sense of how the color will work on a larger surface.

 Choosing the Right Brush